Skip to content

 Please click here for knowledge organiser

-Mostly integrated through the theme of Africa:
+Mostly integrated through the theme of Oceans and continents:

 Summer 1:

-Animals and humans -identify and name a variety of common animals, classify animals into carnivores, herbivores and omnivores and describe and compare the structure of animals, investigate differences, habitats, growing etc. (look at African animals).
+Animals and humans -identify and name a variety of common animals, classify animals into carnivores, herbivores and omnivores and describe and compare the structure of animals, investigate differences, habitats, growing etc.

 Please click here for knowledge organiser